-The first of it's kind program .
-K - 12 educational seminars for Washington state students empowering them with healthy lifestyle choices.
+The first of it's kind Whole Foods Plant Based program for K - 12 Washington state students empowering them to make healthy lifestyle choices using evidence based nutrition.

 A new special issue Washington state license plate to fund scholarships.